Leo-tumo/so_long/README.md

 textures, sprites.
 And some very basic gameplay elements.

 ## How play the game
-To play this game you can use any map of your choice as long follow the following rues:
+To play this game you can use any map of your choice as long follow the following rules:

 * The extension need be `.ber`
 * Its must be rectangular, surrounded by wall `1`